VertexFusion/shpc/INSTALL.md

 ### Compile and Install
 The folliwing procedure was last tested on an Apple M1 Pro (macOS 13.0.1), but it should also work on older systems.

-Go to the project root and type the folling to compile the software:
+Go to the project root of shpc and type the folling to compile the software:
 ~~~
 make
 ~~~~